thisissoon/angular-masonry/README.md

 [![Commitizen friendly][commitizen-badge]][commitizen]
 [![code style: prettier][prettier-badge]][prettier-badge-url]

-This project was generated with [Angular CLI][angular-cli] version 1.6.6.

 A simple, lightweight library to use [Masonry][masonry] in [Angular][angular]

 This is a simple library for [Angular][angular], implemented in the [Angular Package Format v5.0](https://docs.google.com/document/d/1CZC2rcpxffTDfRDs6p1cfbmKNLA6x5O-NtkJglDaBVs/edit#heading=h.k0mh3o8u5hx).